-Applications for re-grading will be dealt with under the NYCC Job Evaluation scheme.
+Applications for re-grading will be dealt with under the NYCC Job Evaluation scheme(s).

-The school recognises the grading scheme introduced by the Authority in April 2007 through the NJC and Hay job evaluation systems.
-The school will adhere to this grading structure for support staff and will grade new/changed posts accordingly through the NYCC process.
+The school recognises the grading scheme introduced by the Authority in April 2007 through the NJC and Hay job evaluation systems, and revised in April 2019.
+The school will adhere to this grading structure for support staff and will grade new/changed posts accordingly through the NYCC processes.